-Probation and parole violations can have severe consequences.
-If you’ve been accused of violating either, you need an experienced, skilled defense attorney advocating for you.
-We will work diligently to protect your rights and achieve the best possible outcome
+Probation and parole violations can have grave consequences.
+If you’ve been accused of violating either one, you need an experienced, skilled defense Lawyer advocating for you.
+Our criminal defense Lawyers work diligently to protect your rights and achieve the best possible outcomefor your case.

 I agree to receive electronic marketing communications from Gross McGinley, LLP.